mecid/mecid.github.io/_posts/2022-07-06-background-tasks-in-swiftui.md

 }
 ```

+> To learn more about scenes in SwiftUI, take a look at my ["Managing scenes in SwiftUI"](https://swiftwithmajid.com/2020/08/26/managing-scenes-in-swiftui/) post.

 As you can see in the example above, we the *backgroundTask* modifier to register an app refresh handler for a particular identifier.
 SwiftUI relies on the new Swift Concurrency feature and allows us to build complex async jobs using the async/await syntax.
 It also fully supports cooperative cancelation, and you can quickly check if your task is out of background runtime using the static *isCancelled* property on the Task type.

 #### URLSession tasks